NoroffFEU/development-platforms/LiteSpeed-case-study.md

 ---
 title: LiteSpeed Case Study
 author: Audun Roald <Yggdrass (GitHub Username) & AudRoa43553@stud.noroff.no (studentemail)>
-tags: example, case study, platform
+tags: litespeed, case study, development platform
 ---

 ## Introduction

-This is a template for a written case study, please note that this is only a suggestion.
-Your selected topic may or may not conform to this structure.
-As a content author or editor you should use your discretion and structure each document in order to convey the most important information in the most effective way.
+LiteSpeed is an Apache interchangable Web Server, that handles thousands of concurrent connections witha small memory footprint.
+It is high performance, esy to use, secure and it is easy to covert to from Apache, as it provides It's security features also makes it much less vulnerable to various attacks.

 ## Brief History